hellokelvin/career/junior-test-backend/README.md

 ## What will be evaluated?

-* The technical choices you've made considering the context of this application
+* The technical choices you have made considering the context of this application
 * The quality of your code: syntax, algorithms, architecture, documentation,...